jcfausto/sm-api/README.md

 - Query nearby messages, with optional custom search radius
 - Query for the closest message to a certain position

+#### Notes on security
+Authentication and Authorization were not implemented.
+The API has this purposeful security issue because this is just an exercise.
+Real APIs must have authentication and authorization.
+Other issues were checked with Breakman that reported no issue other than the risk of Forgery attacks due to lack the mechanisms stated above.

 # Model

 #### Message